-A holistic approach to healthcare and social care education courses
+A holistic approach to healthcare and social care education

 The education courses must offer development opportunities and career paths for employees in the care sector in the county.
 They must ensure that students receive high quality challenging education giving qualifications for continuing on to higher education.